the-isf-academy/making-with-code-zola/site/content/courses/cs10/unitXX/project/_index.md

 For each concept you must provide the following:
 - A score from 0-3
-    - 0 - little to no evidence or understanding of concept
+    - 0 - little to no evidence of concept
-    - 1 - below average evidence or understanding of concept
+    - 1 - sporadic evidence of concept
-    - 2 - above average evidence and understanding of concept
+    - 2 - frequent evidence of concept
-    - 3 - outstanding evidence and understanding of concept
+    - 3 - consistent evidence of concept
 - A justification of why you deserve that score
 - Examples to support your justification
 - A discussion of why each concept is important